diante0x7/diante0x7/README.md

 # hello to all !
 welcome to my new and improved github, where I will be focusing on security-oriented projects, cybersecurity research, hackathon contributions and helping to create a safe, secure new world!
 ## current work :
-- developing [ThirdEye](https://github.com/diante0x7/ThirdEye), a browser data probing and extraction tool using C++ and DNS exfiltration techniques.
+- developing [GOTHAM!](https://github.com/diante0x7/GOTHAM), a hyper-sensitive security solution for debian machines.
+- teaching cybersecurity and penetration testing concepts to college students with [The Academy](https://github.com/diante0x7/TheAcademy)
 - maintaining [PwnAtlas](https://github.com/CougarCS-InfoSec/PwnAtlas), CougarCS InfoSec's CVE and Exploit lookup python module (~~Published in PyPi as of ///~~)
 - leading the development of multiple discord bots and associated applications that help develop penetration testing skillsets, teach definitions and aid in developing methodologies.
 - studying to obtain the CompTIA CASP+, strengthening my skillset and gaining knowledge in Governance, Risk, and Compliance while simultaneously renewing my PenTest+.